 Each M.D. and Ph.D.
 Fellow is provided with travel funds to attend one national conference per year.
-Additional conference travel funds may be available if the Fellow is presenting a paper or a poster, but permission must be sought individually from the Chief of the Section.
+Additional conference travel funds are available to T32 Training Grant trainees and additional travel funds may be available if the Fellow is presenting a paper or a poster, but permission must be sought individually from the Chief of the Section.
 Examples of typical annual conferences attended by Fellows and Faculty are:.

-- North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (held in November) - Digestive Disease Week A combined meeting of American Gastroenterological Association, American Association for the Study of Liver Diseases, American Society for Gastrointestinal Endoscopy, Society for Surgery of the Alimentary Tract (held in May) - American Association for the Study of Liver Diseases (held October/November) - Pediatric Academic Societies' Annual Meeting Sponsored by American Pediatric Society, Society for Pediatric Research, Academic Pediatric Association, and American Academy of Pediatrics (held in May) - Experimental Biology Federation of American Societies for Experimental Biology is a combined meeting of the following societies: The American Physiological Society, American Society for Biochemistry and Molecular Biology, American Society for Pharmacology and Experimental Therapeutics, American Society for Investigative Pathology and American Association of Immunologists (held in April)
+- North American Society for Pediatric Gastroenterology, Hepatology, and Nutrition (held in November) - Digestive Disease Week A combined meeting of American Gastroenterological Association, American Association for the Study of Liver Diseases, American Society for Gastrointestinal Endoscopy, Society for Surgery of the Alimentary Tract (held in May) - The Liver Meeting American Association for the Study of Liver Diseases (held November) - Pediatric Academic Societies' Annual Meeting Sponsored by American Pediatric Society, Society for Pediatric Research, Academic Pediatric Association, and American Academy of Pediatrics (held in May) - Experimental Biology Federation of American Societies for Experimental Biology is a combined meeting of the following societies: The American Physiological Society, American Society for Biochemistry and Molecular Biology, American Society for Pharmacology and Experimental Therapeutics, American Society for Investigative Pathology and American Association of Immunologists (held in April)